Hawking evaporation and the Landauer Principle

 An important result in algorithmic information theory is the Landauer Principle \cite{Landauer}, which states that the deletion of one bit of information necessarily dissipates an energy of at least $\ln 2 \, k_{\rm B} T$, where $k_{\rm B}$ is the Boltzmann constant and $T$ is the temperature of the ambient medium into which the energy is dissipated.
 While the result is not entirely uncontroversial (see e.g.\ Ref.~\cite{Norton} and references therein), it has a strong theoretical backing \cite{Bennett,Plenio,Sagawa,Frank} and some experimental support \cite{Jun,Berut}.
 It potentially provides an ultimate limit on the energy cost of computation, though modern computers operate many orders of magnitude above it.

-Information also plays an important role in the understanding of black hole thermodynamics --- see Ref.~\cite{Raju} for a recent review.
+Information also plays an important role in the understanding of black hole thermodynamics --- see Refs.~\cite{Almheiri,Raju} for recent reviews.
 However, only very few works have directly related black hole thermodynamics to the Landauer Principle.
-For instance the Landauer Principle is not mentioned at all in Ref.~\cite{Raju}, while Herrera's review of the Landauer Principle in General Relativity \cite{Herrera} does not discuss black hole thermodynamics.
+For instance the Landauer Principle is not mentioned at all in Refs.~\cite{Almheiri,Raju}, while Herrera's review of the Landauer Principle in General Relativity \cite{Herrera} does not discuss black hole thermodynamics.
 Existing discussions, summarised later, are always in the context of information lost to the surroundings when accreted into a black hole.

 In this article we take another route and instead apply Landauer's Principle to the process of Hawking evaporation \cite{Hawking}, which reduces the information content of the black hole as measured by the Bekenstein--Hawking entropy formula \cite{Bekenstein,Hawking}.
 We find that Hawking evaporation exactly saturates the Landauer Principle.
 That is to say, the information loss to a black hole during its evaporation takes place as efficiently as possible.